School Information – Harding House

 Harding House caters for students aged 16—19 with a wide range of needs.
 Students come into the Post-16 Provision from local, and out of county, SLD, MLD, specialist and mainstream schools.

-The staff team currently includes Head, Teachers, Tutors, Learning Support Assistants, Administrator and lunch-time supervisors.
+The staff team currently includes Head, Teachers, Learning Support Assistants, Administrator and lunch-time supervisors.
 There is also an input from other professionals to support students when appropriate – Connexions, Physiotherapists, Speech and Language Therapists, Social Services (Children’s and Adult Disability Teams), residential providers and employers.
+Some services are based at the Stocklake Park site.

-Teaching groups usually have a maximum of five students.
+Teaching groups allow for enhanced learning opportunities and may subdivide depending on the activity.
 Teaching staff will attend Annual Reviews, transition meetings, interviews, etc. and be the primary contact for home-school communication.

 There is also alternative 14-19 provision based at Stocklake Park School main site, catering for students who have more complex difficulties and may need a more sensory curriculum, access to therapies and a higher level of physical support and care.
 Please contact Gill Mullis at Stocklake Park School for more information – 01296 423507 or email firstname.lastname@example.org